ltgoslo/simple_elmo/README.md

 constructed by averaging individual contextualized word embeddings.
 Its shape is (number of sentences, ELMo dimensionality).

-Both methods can be used with the **layers** argument, which takes one of the three values:
+Both these methods can be used with the **layers** argument, which takes one of the three values:
 - *average* (default): return the average of all ELMo layers for each word;
 - *top*: return only the top (last) layer for each word;
 - *all*: return all ELMo layers for each word
 (an additional dimension appears in the produced tensor, with the shape equal to the number of layers in the model, 3 as a rule)

 Use these tensors for your downstream tasks.

+The `get__elmo_substitutes()` method currently works only with the models loaded  with `full=True`.
+For each input sentences, it  outputs a list of lexical substitutes (LM predictions) for each word token in the sentence, produced by the forward and backward ELMo language models.
+The substitutes are yielded as dictionaries containing the vocabulary identifiers of the most probable LM predictions, their lexical forms and their probabilities.
+NB: this method is still experimental!

 # Example scripts